Mingding Doctrine

 (17:31)

-- When starting pastoral ministry, we will face many problems encountered by those being ministered to.
+1. When starting pastoral ministry, we face many problems encountered by those we minister to.
 How do we provide specific guidance and advice?
-Or should we provide spiritual principles and guidance as much as possible?
-Because there are some areas we are not familiar with.
+Or should we focus on providing spiritual principles and guidance as much as possible, especially in areas we are not familiar with?
 (David)

 (21:28)

-- For newcomers who are still in the observation period and are still enthusiastically doing ministry in their original church with confused truth, when should we correct them?
+1. For newcomers still in the observation period, who are enthusiastically involved in ministry in their original church and have confused understanding of the truth, when should we correct them?
 (Yue E)

 (24:01)

-- Teacher, in pastoral ministry, when we see that the other person's situation is very difficult and feel that they are really not easy, is this feeling sentimental?
+1. Teacher, in pastoral ministry, when we see that someone's situation is difficult and feel sympathetic, standing in their shoes and thinking they are really having a hard time, is this being overly sentimental?
 (Xue Lian)

 (27:37)

-- A lamb is afraid, concerned about face, and always wants to be approved by others, unable to do things well at work, even making mistakes, leading to severe setbacks in confidence.
-How can we help the lamb build confidence and resolve this pressure?
+1. A lamb is fearful, concerned about face, and always seeks approval from others, which prevents her from doing her job well and even leads to mistakes, causing severe setbacks in her confidence.
+How can we help her build confidence and resolve this pressure?
 (Yue E)

 (30:08)

-- Knowing that we should be united with the pastor and that seeking the pastor when things happen can indeed help us grow quickly, but we always find many reasons not to seek the pastor, only seeking the pastor when we really cannot bear it.
-How can we break through and seek the pastor in everything?
+1. We know that we should be united with our pastors, and seeking them out when we encounter problems can indeed help us grow quickly.
+However, we often find many reasons not to seek them out, only doing so when we can't bear it anymore.
+How can we break through this and seek our pastors in everything?

 (33:14)

-- In the process of pastoral ministry, the pastor's education and knowledge are not very high, and growth takes time.
-At this time, when ministering to someone who is more educated and knowledgeable than the pastor, and who is also very eager, active in learning the word of God, and active in ministry, and who does not seem to have any major problems, how should the pastor lead the person being ministered to grow?
+1. In the process of pastoral ministry, if the pastor's education and knowledge are not very high and it takes time to grow, how should the pastor lead someone with higher education and knowledge who is also very eager, proactive in learning God's Word, and active in ministry, and who doesn't seem to have any major problems?
 (Wu Lude)

 (34:42)

-- Teacher, when serving in a small group, there will be a period of time when the problems of the brothers and sisters being served seem to suddenly become very obvious (seeing that they are either very lazy, very religious, or very self-righteous), as if several major mountains to be dealt with are suddenly presented before me.
-Is it my own problem that is manifested through serving and pastoring, such as the manifestation of my own discernment of good and evil?
+1. Teacher, when serving in a small group, there comes a time when the problems of the brothers and sisters we serve seem to suddenly become very obvious (seeing them as lazy, religious, or self-righteous).
+It's as if several major mountains to be dealt with are suddenly presented before me.
+Is this my own problem being manifested through serving and pastoring, such as the manifestation of discerning good and evil?
 (Zhui Meng)

 (40:06)

-- Teacher, I encountered an older sister who is not interested in learning and unwilling to pay the price for growth, so her understanding is not clear.
-How can we teach such a person to change her?
-She is still someone who thinks she loves the Lord very much and believes in the Lord very much, but even if this self-righteousness is pointed out to her, she does not change much.
+1. Teacher, I have encountered an older sister who is not interested in learning and unwilling to pay the price for growth, so her understanding is blocked.
+How can we teach and change such a person, who considers herself to love the Lord and believe in Him very much, but shows no change even when this self-righteousness is pointed out?
 (Jing Jie)

 (42:51)

-- Teacher, how can we help a sister who has the problem of hypocrisy in pastoral ministry?
-If we directly point out her hypocrisy, she can accept it and admit her mistake, but we do not see a big change, and she easily returns to her old ways.
+1. Teacher, how can we help a sister who has a problem with hypocrisy?
+If we directly point out her hypocrisy, she can accept it and admit her mistake, but we don't see any major changes, and she easily reverts to her old ways.
 What methods can be used to help this sister break free from this bad habit?
 (An Qi)

 (46:21)

-- A sister I minister to made a growth plan, hoping to change her habit of losing her temper.
-I think it is necessary to change from her logical system.
-Losing her temper is because she cares too much about things, and she does not understand that many things are not important at all.
-How should we specifically promote this sister's growth?
+1. A sister I am ministering to has made a growth plan, hoping to change her habit of losing her temper.
+I think it needs to be changed from her logical system.
+Losing her temper is because she cares too much about things, and her understanding is that many things are not important at all.
+How should I specifically promote this sister's growth?
 (Ruo Ge's question)

 (49:04)

-- Teacher, my understanding is that everyone is willing to grow in their heart, but how do we change someone who is lying flat at this stage?
-Is it by allowing him to continuously enjoy and be satisfied with the things he accomplishes?
+1. Teacher, my understanding is that everyone is willing to grow in their heart, but how do we change someone who is currently lying flat?
+Is it by allowing them to continuously enjoy and feel satisfied in the things they accomplish?
 (Suni)

 (51:24)

-- If the person being ministered to only wants to gain worldly benefits and only wants to solve worldly problems, should the pastor do his best to teach and help him?
+1. If the person being ministered to only wants to gain worldly benefits and solve worldly problems, should the pastor still strive to teach and help them?
 (Xiang Xiang)

 (56:28)

-- Teacher, a sister I minister to is particularly fond of the world and indulges in the flesh.
-She used to be very lazy and stayed at home doing nothing after retirement.
-Later, I encouraged her to go out to work, and now she works as a nanny for someone.
-Although she can attend prayers and meetings in a timely manner, and can basically complete her Bible study homework in a timely manner, she is still very fond of the world in her bones.
-Every time she has a problem and comes to me, it can be reflected that she loves the world very much.
-I have rebuked her many times and told her to adjust her inner logical system through testimonies and stories, but the effect is not obvious.
+1. Teacher, a sister I am pastoring loves the world and indulges in the flesh.
+She used to be very lazy and stayed at home doing nothing after retiring.
+Later, I encouraged her to go out to work, and now she works as a nanny.
+Although she attends prayers and meetings on time and basically completes her Bible study assignments, she is still very worldly at heart.
+Every time she comes to me with a problem, it reflects her love for the world.
+I have disciplined her many times and told her to adjust her internal logical system through testimonies and stories, but the results are not obvious.
 Is there something wrong with what I am doing?
 Please guide me.
 (Yong Yuan)

 (59:20)